- This shot of King Atlan◊ looks like an almost exact recreation◊ of Aquaman's Signature Scene from the New 52 Justice League comics.

 - King Atlans trident has Atlantean writing engraved on it.
 According to James Wan, it reads Paul & Mort, referring to Aquaman creators Paul Norris and Mort Weisinger.

-- Glimpsed in The Stinger, a gossip article about Aquaman and Wonder Woman might be a reference to the Flashpoint animated film.
+- Glimpsed in The Stinger, a gossip article about Aquaman and Wonder Woman might be a reference to the Justice League: The Flashpoint Paradox.

 - In a meta sense, Momoa said he really wants to do a movie with Wonder Woman and Flash next.
 Fans immediately leaped on this, as Flashpoint's major subplot is a war between Atlantis and the Amazons.
 The Aquaman film may also have foreshadowed this, as Mera's crown is shown towards the end.
 It does look like it would match well with Diana's tiara...